DataDog/documentation/content/en/developers/metrics/metric_type_modifiers.md

 * RATE: Normalized value variation over time (usually _per seconds_)
 * COUNT: Absolute value variation over a given time interval.

-Depending on your use-case and your submission method, one metric type may be more suited than the other, for instance:
+Depending on your use-case and your submission method, one metric type may be more suited than the other for submission, for instance:

 | Metric type submitted | Use-case                                                                                                                                                                        |
 | ------------          | ----------                                                                                                                                                                      |